PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 From Timeseries To Events
 -------------------------

-After detrending and normalization, we can now segment the timeseries into a set of events.
+After detrending and normalization, we can now segment the time series into a set of events.
 To achieve this we have to compile a list of event definitions first.
 An event is defined by *onset*, *duration* and potentially a number of additional properties, such as stimulus condition